traefik/traefik/docs/user-guide/kv-config.md

     - "8080:8080"
 ```

+!!! warning
-NB : Be careful to give the correct IP address and port in the flag `--consul.endpoint`.
+    Be careful to give the correct IP address and port in the flag `--consul.endpoint`.

 ## Consul ACL Token support